 Subsequently, all licenses for pubs, clubs, off-licences, late night takeaways and registered clubs, are administered by the Council.

-- Apply for a licence online
+- Apply online for an alcohol licence

 - Public Register Search